Here's what you can expect during this relaxing, light-touch therapy.

-Through this method, the reiki practitioner becomes a clear conduit for the recipient’s body to draw the life force energy it needs to come into balance.
+"The reiki practitioner becomes a clear conduit for the recipient’s body to draw the life force energy it needs to come into balance."

 Ultimately, the experience is different for everyone.
 Some people feel nothing; others fall into a light sleep; some see colors; and some may feel warmth, buzzing or vibrations, explains Liza Kindred, meditation teacher and author of Eff This!
 Meditation.